-109. Individuals with renal failure have been advised to use vitamin D cautiously (Medline plus, 2014, specific reference not given) as it could increase serum calcium levels, leading to a risk of arteriosclerosis.
+107. Individuals with renal failure have been advised to use vitamin D cautiously (Medline plus, 2014) as it could increase serum calcium levels, leading to a risk of arteriosclerosis.
 A Cochrane review of supplementation with vitamin D in patients with chronic kidney disease that did not require dialysis indicated an increased risk of hypercalcaemia (Palmer, 2009a).
-However, the compounds investigated were active forms of the vitamin including 1,25(OH)2D and 1- $\alpha$ hydroxyvitamin D, and not vitamin D2 or D3.
+However, the compounds investigated were active forms of the vitamin including $1,25(OH)2D$ and $1-\alpha$ hydroxyvitamin D, and not vitamin D2 or D3.
 Similarly, a review of studies in patients with chronic kidney disease requiring dialysis (Palmer 2009b) indicated an increased risk of hypercalcaemia, but again, the treatments used were active forms of the vitamin and not vitamin D2 or D3.